TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="https://spacenews.com/adranos-a-startup-that-makes-solid-rocket-motors-closes-20-million-funding-round/" >🔗</a> **[SpaceNews]** Adranos, a startup that makes solid rocket motors, closes $20 million funding round
+- <a href="https://www.teslarati.com/spacex-rapid-drone-ship-turnaround-starlink-launch-prep-2022/" >🔗</a> **[Teslarati]** SpaceX rapidly turns around drone ship for sixth launch this month
 - <a href="https://spacenews.com/predasar-nears-first-launch-of-its-radar-imaging-constellation/" >🔗</a> **[SpaceNews]** PredaSAR nears first launch of its radar imaging constellation
 - <a href="https://spacenews.com/nasa-to-repurpose-osiris-rex-for-second-asteroid-encounter/" >🔗</a> **[SpaceNews]** NASA to repurpose OSIRIS-REx for second asteroid encounter
 - <a href="https://spacenews.com/nro-short-long-term-commercial-data-strategy/" >🔗</a> **[SpaceNews]** NRO plans for immediate and long-term acquisition of commercial satellite data
-- <a href="https://www.nasaspaceflight.com/2022/04/artemis-1-vab-nasa-discusses-what-next/" >🔗</a> **[NASA Spaceflight]** Artemis 1 vehicle heads back to VAB while NASA discusses what to do next
-- <a href="https://www.teslarati.com/spacex-axiom-1-crew-dragon-iss-departure/" >🔗</a> **[Teslarati]** SpaceX Dragon returns private astronauts to Earth after an extra week in space

 ### Launch-related News 🚀